Quick Korean Cucumber Salad (Oi Muchim)

 How to make Korean Cucumber Salad (Oi Muchim)

-Step 4: Add the thinly sliced onion (or chopped green onion), Korean chili flakes, Korean chili paste, vinegar, garlic, sugar, Korean soup soy sauce (or tuna sauce), sesame oil, toasted sesame seeds.
+- Add the thinly sliced onion, Korean chili flakes, Korean chili paste, vinegar, garlic, sugar, Korean soup soy sauce, sesame oil, toasted sesame seeds.

-Serve this spicy cucumber salad right away or chill in the refrigerator until ready to serve.
-This Korean cucumber salad should always be stored in the fridge up to 5 days.
+Serve this spicy cucumber salad immediately, or chill it in the refrigerator until ready to serve.
+You can store this Korean cucumber side dish in the refrigerator for 4-5 days.

 This recipe was originally posted in June 2010.
 I’ve updated the recipe with a few changes, new photos, and more information.